The Mighty Ones

-The Mighty Ones is an American animated television series produced by DreamWorks Animation Television and created by Sunil Hall and Lynne Naylor, which premiered on November 9, 2020, on Peacock and Hulu.
-It was renewed for a second season, which was released on July 1, 2021.
-It is the first TV series produced by DreamWorks Animation Television since their rename to be completely original material and not based on any pre-existing property.
-The fourth and final season premiered on December 9, 2022.
+The Mighty Ones is an American animated fantasy comedy television series produced by DreamWorks Animation Television and created by Sunil Hall and Lynne Naylor, which premiered on November 9, 2020, on Peacock and Hulu, and ran until December 9, 2022.

+It is the first TV series produced by DreamWorks Animation Television since their rename to be completely original material and not based on any pre-existing property, as most of their television series are based on DreamWorks movies, books, or other franchises.

 Premise

 The Mighty Ones follows the eponymous quartet, consisting of a twig, a pebble, a leaf, and a strawberry.
 These unruly friends reside in the backyard as they try to live life to the biggest.

 In the first two seasons, the backyard belonged to an all-girl rock band.
 In the first three episodes of the third season, the band were evicted and a young hipster couple with a baby moved in.
 This was negated by time travel and it went back to the original status quo.